nelsonfigueroa/nelson.cloud/content/posts/2022-02-08-ec2-metadata-using-imdsv1.md

 These are not all the possible values you can retrieve from the metadata service, these are only the ones I found most useful.

 Note that these commands are using Instance Metadata Service Version 1 (IMDSv1) which use a simple request/response method.
-I created a separate post covering IMDSv2: [Getting EC2 Instance Metadata Using IMDSv2]({{< relref "/posts/2023-12-01-ec2-metadata-using-imdsv2" >}})
+I created a separate post covering IMDSv2: [Getting EC2 Instance Metadata Using IMDSv2]({{< relref "/posts/2023-12-01-ec2-metadata-using-imdsv2" >}}). **For security purposes it is recommended that you use IMDSv2**.

 If you want a bash script that you can copy and paste, scroll down to the bottom of this article.